Windows 7 to Windows 10 in-place upgrade by component

 High level summary

-- When upgrading from Windows 7 SP1 Enterprise to Windows 10 Enterprise, provide an Enterprise ISO and point the UNC path to it.
+- When upgrading from Windows 7 SP1 Enterprise to any other supported build of Windows 10 Enterprise, you can use the Windows 10: Upgrade via ISO [WIN] component in the ComStore.
+You will need to provide an Enterprise ISO image.

-- When upgrading from Windows 7 SP1 Professional to Windows 10 Enterprise, provide an Enterprise ISO.
-However, in order to activate successfully, a product key must be supplied as part of the installation process.
+- When upgrading from Windows 7 SP1 Professional to any supported build of Windows 10 Enterprise, you will need to use the component detailed below.
+You will need to provide an Enterprise ISO image and an Enterprise edition product key as part of the installation process in order for the OS to activate successfully.

-The framework for this component is available in the Components section at the bottom of this article, and the ISO file you attach to it can contain any build you like.
-For example: Enterprise, an earlier build, an alternative language, your own specific image that has been prepped with injected drivers, and so forth.
+The ISO file you attach to the component can contain any build you like as long it is supported by Microsoft.
+For example, you could attach an Enterprise edition, an earlier build, an alternative language, your own specific image that has been prepped with injected drivers, and so forth.
 Attach the ISO file to the component, save (mark it as a favorite for use in quick jobs), and deploy.
 There are some considerations to bear in mind however, and you’ll need to prepare the ISO file for attachment as outlined below.

 A Windows 10 ISO with support for 32- and 64-bit architectures runs at over 4GB; the 1809 edition for both 32- and 64-bit came in at 6.9GB.
 However, the separate ISO files for the individual architectures is much smaller: 32-bit is 2.8GB and 64-bit is 3.8GB.
 Datto RMM is only able to deal with components up to 5GB, so consideration should be given to the ISO that you are looking to deploy, especially if you have your own ISO image with a number of injected drivers.
 Additionally, there is a hard-coded limit per attachment.
 Before you attach and upload a Windows 10 ISO, you will need to split it up into segments and submit them as individual attachments into the component via the Web Portal.
 The recommended size limit of an attached file is 1GB, so it is recommended that you limit these segments to a 1GB maximum.